 When a Regular Morning Turned Into a Traumatic Incident

-One fine morning, pre-work, I got dressed, packed my lunch and prepared myself to brace the day ahead and left to take the long walk to my cab pick-up point.
-I had to drop my garbage off at the dumpster and board the cab to work.
+One fine morning, pre-work, I got dressed, packed my lunch and prepared myself to brace for the day ahead.
+I left to take the long walk to my cab pick-up point.
+Before boarding the cab for work, I had to drop my garbage off at the dumpster.

 They understood my stare or rather the meaning behind it and spoke to me in a common language.
 In broken Hindi, he asked me, “Where is your house?”

 I said quietly: “What is the problem?”

 I said, “This is exactly where the Garbage man instructed me to drop off my trash because this is the local dumpster, and he will pick it up when he comes the next morning.”
 The topic changed from ‘why I was littering’, to “show me your house, and I will make sure you never have any issues with anything.”

 These men are the local goons.
 Since I was busy minding my own business, they made me their personal clown for the morning for their entertainment.